 And we have several new people in this book.
 We have Lea, who is searching for her girlfriend and who is totally kick-ass.
 We have 3 other people, including one character I didn’t like.

 Half of the book is Eva (and whoever she met) trying to get to boat, the other part is about the time on the boats.
 The realization about the zombies, the truth about the virus and the how and why it happened.

 Even though I feel this isn’t a true spoiler, I will tag it as such just in case.
-Since it was quite obvious from the beginning, but Eva meets with her friends again, and I just loved the reunion with Wyatt.
-They are such a cute couple and just deserve to be together forever.

 The time on the boat isn’t always paradise, and I really loved the parts that took place on the boat, especially the later parts.
 I didn’t particularly like the photographer though.
 I get it is his job, but like Eva said, he is also human and should look further than just the prospect of money.